 Bad mood tip 12: Try to avoid worrying

-Worry is one of the major causes of unhappiness — so eradicating it will definitely improve your mood.
-The simple answer is to stop worrying — after all, worrying doesn’t actually help in any way at all.
+Worry is one of the major causes of unhappiness.
+The simple answer is to stop worrying after all, worrying doesn’t actually help in any way at all.
 If it’s something that you can deal with at the time, then do it, and hopefully that will end the worry.
 If you can’t deal with it at that moment in time, then think of potential solutions and be optimistic rather than worrying excessively about a problem.

 A final word